Emertechs-Labs/e-chain/docs/design/research/README.md

 ### Cross-Referencing
 Components reference each other where relevant:
 - Web3 patterns reference Apple principles for consistency
-- Trading patterns incorporate Web3 elements for hybrid platforms
+- Luma analysis incorporates Web3 elements for event platforms
-- East African fintech includes Web3 adoption insights

 ## Research Methodology